Current Lab Members

 Megan is a Postdoctoral Research Associate with the Puerto Rico Testsite for Emerging Contamination Threats (PROTECT) Center as part of the NIH Environmental influences on Child Health Outcomes (ECHO) Program under the guidance of Drs.
 Emily Zimmerman and Akram Alshawabkeh.
 Her research with PROTECT primarily focuses on understanding the relationships of non-nutritive suck (NNS) with prenatal exposures and later cognitive outcomes.
 Megan earned a B.A. in Psychology and a B.S. in Biology from Northern Illinois University before pursuing a PhD in Neuroscience from the University of Illinois Urbana-Champaign, where her dissertation work focused on the relationships of prenatal exposures to a class of endocrine disrupting chemicals called phthalates and acetaminophen with early language development and attention.
 In her free time, she enjoys spoiling her nephew, painting her nails, reading, listening to true crime and history or political/comedy podcasts, and spending time with her husband and their cat, Curie.

-Alaina Martens, M.S.
-CCC-SLP
+Alaina Martens, PhD CCC-SLP

 Natalie Peterman, B.S.